 * any changes in amended returns submitted after 26 March 2020 will not be taken into account when considering eligibility or amount

-The scheme will cover the three months to May.
-The grant is taxable and will be paid in a single lump sum instalment covering all 3 months.
+The first phase of the scheme covers the three months to May 2020 and has been open for application since 13 May (see our recent blog which covers how to claim in more detail).
+This grant is taxable and paid in a single lump sum instalment covering all three months.

 The taxable grant to be paid will be the lower of: